 Blacktips, as well as spinner sharks, can often be seen breaching out of the water while feeding, sometimes spinning up three or four times around their axis before falling back in the water.
 This behavior is thought to facilitate the sharks’ predatory success while feeding on schools of fish near the surface.

 Blacktip sharks have placental viviparity.
 Embryos are nourished by a placental connection to the mother via an umbilical cord, analagous to the system seen in placental mammals, but independently derived.
 Gestation last 11-12 months.
 Between 4-11 pups are born in late spring and early summer (Castro 1996).
 Males reach sexual maturity at 4.4 to 5.9 feet (135-180 cm) total length.
 Females at 3.9-6.3 feet (120-190 cm).
 Females give birth in inshore estuarine nursery grounds where the young remain for the first years of their lives.

-Adult blacktip sharks do not have any common natural predators.
-Like other carcharhinid sharks, however, the young are often at risk of predation by larger sharks.
+Adult blacktip sharks have few predators, but larger sharks like Sphyrna mokarran prey on migratory groups (Doan and Kajiura, 2020).
+Like other carcharhinid sharks, the young are often at risk of predation by larger sharks.